-He doesn’t say anything and we’re silent for what seems like a very long time.
+He doesn’t say anything and we’re silent for what seems like a long time.

 “You — ”

 “ — Don’t even start, Wells,” I say as I sit up and pull off the paper gown and the EKG pads from my chest.
-I grab my t-shirt off the floor, torn and bloodied, and pull it over my head.
+I grab my t-shirt off the floor beside me, torn and bloodied, and pull it over my head.
 “I gotta get out of here, I’ve got a delivery to make.”

 “Lucy, if you didn’t already realise, you’re at the end of the line here.”

-I turn my legs off the bed and try to stand but they go out from under me, my knees hit the cold concrete floor, Wells steps over to me and grabs underneath my arm.
+I turn my legs off the bed and try to stand, they go from under me, my knees hit the cold concrete floor, Wells steps over to me and grabs underneath my arm.
 I’m looking up at him, trying to hold it down.
-Not the pain that’s hammering through me, not the fear of what’s about to come, but that other world that haunts me — that other time, the one where we had a life together, and the one I have done so much to forget.
+Not the pain that’s hammering through me, not the fear of what’s about to come, but that other world that haunts me, that other time, the one where we had a life together, and the one I have done so much to forget.
 Everything that we went through.
 Our daughter.
 Her death.
 Her murder.
 “Back off, Wells.
 Where’s the kid?”